AgentJay/BIOPAMA-RIS-Configuration/_docs/Glossary.md

 Protected Areas means both protected areas, and conserved areas.
 Conserved areas include sites that meet the definition for Other Effective Area-Based Conservation Measures (OECMs), as agreed by Parties to the Convention on Biological Diversity (CBD): CBD/COP/Dec/14/8

-RIS – Reference Information System, provides data on the global status and trends of protected areas and other spatial and non-spatial information relevant to protected areas
+**RIS – Reference Information System** provides data on the global status and trends of protected areas and other spatial and non-spatial information relevant to protected areas

-RRIS – Regional Reference Information Systems – provides regional information on the status and trends of protected areas, other spatial and non-spatial information at a regional level, and compiles and channels information to the WDPA
+**RRIS – Regional Reference Information Systems** provides regional information on the status and trends of protected areas, other spatial and non-spatial information at a regional level, and compiles and channels information to the WDPA

-ROs – Regional Observatories –are the institutions that convene and manage information flow at a regional level, and that house the Regional Reference Information Systems, among other regional coordination functions.
+**ROs – Regional Observatories** are the institutions that convene and manage information flow at a regional level, and that house the Regional Reference Information Systems, among other regional coordination functions.

-Status of Protected Areas indicator may include, inter alia, information about the site name, designation, WDPA ID (as applicable), year of establishment, total site area, spatial info (a polygon boundary or point data), IUCN Governance type , and IUCN Management Category , according the to the standards set out in the User Manual for the World Database on Protected Areas (WDPA) and the World Database on Other Effective Area-Based Conservation Measures: Version 1.6
+**Status of Protected Areas** indicator may include, inter alia, information about the site name, designation, WDPA ID (as applicable), year of establishment, total site area, spatial info (a polygon boundary or point data), IUCN Governance type , and IUCN Management Category , according the to the standards set out in the User Manual for the World Database on Protected Areas (WDPA) and the World Database on Other Effective Area-Based Conservation Measures: Version 1.6

 Up to date in relation to the records in the RRIS, RIS and WDPA, are records that have been updated within the last five (5) years.

-WDPA – the World Database on Protected Areas, the most comprehensive global database of protected areas, updated on a monthly basis, and used widely to inform planning, policy decisions and management.
+**WDPA – the World Database on Protected Areas** the most comprehensive global database of protected areas, updated on a monthly basis, and used widely to inform planning, policy decisions and management.
 The WDPA is a joint project coordinated by UN Environment and IUCN.
 The compilation and management of the WDPA is carried out by UN Environment World Conservation Monitoring Centre (UNEP-WCMC), in collaboration with governments, non-governmental organisations, academia and industry.

 ----